zer0cache/matic-docs/docs/integrate/quickstart.md

 ## Jump to the Essentials

-- [Network Details](/docs/integrate/network-detail) -> Information on all Matic Testnets and Beta-Mainnet.
+- [Network Details](/docs/integrate/network-detail) -> Information on all Polygon Testnets and Beta-Mainnet.